 Guest Minister Accommodations

-Whenever a guest minister comes to speak at the church, the pastor’s aide committee is responsible for anticipating his needs.
-In many cases, someone from the committee will reach out to the guest minister or his assistant to see if he has any special needs or preferences.
-For instance, the guest minister may prefer grape juice as he ministers.
-The pastor’s aide committee helps to ensure the guest minister is comfortable during his time away from his home church.
+Whenever a guest minister comes to speak at the church, the pastor’s aide committee is responsible for anticipating his/her needs.
+In many cases, someone from the committee will reach out to the guest minister or his assistant to see if he/she has any special needs or preferences.
+For instance, the guest minister may prefer grape juice as he/she ministers.
+The pastor’s aide committee helps to ensure the guest minister is comfortable during their time away from their home church.

 Scripture Reference About Counseling